james-haddock/get-sorty/README.md

 </p>

 ## Overview
 Get Sorty is a powerful, user-configurable file flow facilitator.
 It's designed to monitor multiple directories simultaneously and perform user-defined actions based on the attributes of new files or folders added to these directories.
-This application is a discreet and efficient background service that works across multiple platforms including MacOS, Linux, and Windows.
+This application is a discreet and efficient daemon service that works across multiple platforms including MacOS, Linux, and Windows.
 Built in C++ for speed and efficiency.

 ## Core Features
 - **Directory Monitoring**: Get Sorty can monitor multiple directories at once, watching for any changes such as the addition of new files or folders.